Homo erectus: Fire

 H. erectus is credited as the first human species to wield fire.
 The earliest claimed fire site is Wonderwerk Cave, South Africa, at 1.7 million years old.
 While the species' dispersal far out of Africa has often been attributed to fire and cave dwelling, fire does not become common in the archaeological record until 300,000 to 400,000 years ago, and cave-dwelling about 600,000 years ago.
 Therefore, H. erectus may have only been scavenging fire opportunistically.
 Similarly, H. erectus sites usually stay within warmer tropical or subtropical latitudes.

 The dating of northerly populations (namely Peking Man) could suggest that they were retreating to warmer refugia during glacial periods, but the precise age of the Peking Man fossils is poorly resolved.
 There have been claims of manmade hearths and "clear-cut evidence for intentional fire use", ostensibly as far back as 770,000 years ago in the supposed cave home of Peking Man.
 At the French Caune de L'Arago, Tautavel Man does not seem to have been using fire at all, even though occupation sequences span two cold periods.

 Healthcare

-The single-toothed H. e. georgicus specimen (above) is the earliest probable example of group care.
+The single-toothed H. e. georgicus specimen (above) is the earliest probable example of human group care.

 Like other primates, H. erectus probably used medicinal plants and infirmed sick group members.
-The earliest probable example of this is a 1.77 million year old H. e. georgicus specimen who had lost all but one tooth due to age or gum disease (the earliest example of severe chewing impairment) yet still survived for several years afterwards.
+The earliest probable example of human group care is a 1.77 million year old H. e. georgicus specimen who had lost all but one tooth due to age or gum disease (the earliest example of severe chewing impairment) yet still survived for several years afterwards.